DiogoEduardo/Undergraduate-Project-in-Computer-Science/README.md

 This Undergraduate Project was presented to Undergraduate Program in Computer Science (Concentration area: Graph Theory),as partial requirement to obtain the title: Bachelor of Computer Science.

+Project written using Latex, to read it just open the pdf

 # Subareas discussed in the project:
 - Regularity
 - Random Graphs